Staszek15/store-database/README.md

 # How to run a program (on Windows)<a name=running></a>
 1. clone repository
 ` git clone https://github.com/Staszek15/store-database.git`
-2. using console move to repository directory on your device and install necessary packages e.g in a virtual environment `python -m venv venv`
- `venv\Scripts\activate.bat`
- `pip install -r requirements.txt`
-3. run a program
-`python main_execute.py`

 # The greatest challenges <a name='challenges'></a>
 This project is complex and combines the knowledge from various areas.
 That's why encountering some problems was unavoidable.
 Generally there were easy to solve so there's no point in elaborating on them.
 But there were some difficulties that consumed a lot of time and involved doing extensive research.